metal-gogo/pagina-suelta-first-attempt/README.md

 - **Package Manager**: We use several node packages, and we prefer using [Yarn][yarn] over npm to manage our dependencies.
 Therefore in this project, there should only be a `yarn.lock` file and not a `package-lock.json` file.
 - **Development**: We are using [Vue][vue].
 This project was bootstrapped with [Nuxt][nuxt].
 You can learn more about **Nuxt** on [this copy of the project README.md](/docs/nuxt.md).
 - **Linting**: We are using [eslint][eslint] to lint our code.
 Eslint is a pluggable linting utility for JavaScript to keep our codebase written consistently.
 We are extending from [Nuxt recommended configuration][nuxt_eslint].
 We are also using [stylelint][stylelint], a mighty, modern linter that helps us avoid errors and enforce conventions in our styles.
 As a final touch, we are using [commitlint][commitlint] to ensure that all commits follow our conventions.
 - **Code formatter**: To keep our codebase written consistently and reducing the feedback loop for linting errors, we are using [Prettier][prettier] as our code formatter.
 Prettier is an opinionated code formatter with support for JavaScript, CSS, and JSON.
-With Prettier, you can format the code you write automatically to ensure a code style within your project.
+With Prettier, you can format the code you write automatically to ensure the coding style within your project.
-- **Styling**: We are using [ITCSS][itcss].
-You can read more about how we are implementing it [here](/docs/styling_with_itcss.md).
-We will be using [SCSS][scss], the most mature, stable, and powerful professional grade CSS extension language in the world.
+- **Styling**: We will be using [SCSS][scss], the most mature, stable, and powerful professional grade CSS extension language in the world.
+Nuxt implements [autoprefixer][nuxt_autoprefixer] by default to add vendor prefixes according to the [can I use][caniuse] website.
 - **Testing**: We require to have great code coverage with meaningful tests.
 As we are using Vue, and we will write most of our code with JavasScript, we use [Jest][jest] as our testing framework.
 We are also using [Vue Testing Library][vue-testing-library] to test the UI components.

 ## Development Tools Setup